-I don't remember much about the Merc except that it was a very comfortable car to ride in - much better than the '36 Ford.
+It had cool suicide doors and lots more chrome that a comparable Ford.
+I don't remember much else about the Merc except that it was a very comfortable car to ride in - much better than the '36 Ford.

 My dad held on to his Mercury until 1955.
 By the way, there is nothing quite like the sound of the starter motor on a flathead Ford V8.
 I still remember the sound from both the Ford and Mercury, even though I've not heard one in years.
 I grew up with that noise.
 It makes a racket like a large tin frog being strangled. ('47 Mercury permalink)

 My favorite aunt had died in '54 and my grandmother wouldn't part with my aunt's car (it had become what Catholics consider a Third Class Relic, having been possesed by a now-departed sainted person), so she asked my dad to drive it instead of the Mercury.